electronicsleep/SpringBootJava/README.md

 # SpringBootJava v2.1.3

-Starting point for Spring Boot Java and Docker
+Starting point for Spring Boot, Java and Docker.

 ### Run tests with info